 Believe it or not, I’m Canadian…but I hate the winter.
 Some people love dealing with that cold, numbing feeling of the wind chill hitting your face.
 I’m not one of them.
 Escaping potential frostbite to go somewhere warm and sunny isn’t really in the cards, either.
 Luckily, however, there are places not far from me (or anyone else in the Greater Toronto Area) to temporarily get away for some summer-like fun.
 Places like Splash Lagoon in Erie, PA!

-What is Splash Lagoon?
+What is Splash Lagoon in erie pa?

 Splash Lagoon is an indoor, Polynesian-themed waterpark, located in Erie, PA.
 At 80,000 square feet, it’s one of the biggest indoor waterparks in the USA.
 It’s full of aquatic activities (and more) for people of all ages, set to a tropical theme/design.